The Sumatran tiger (Panthera tigris sumatrae)

 Sumatran tiger (Panthera tigris sumatrae)

-Females have the same size like males.
-They are lighter.
+Females have the same size like males but they are lighter.

 Sumatran tigers size is determined by the density of the forests in which they live and the size of their victims.
 If there were larger, as Siberian tigers, they would have a problem with hunting in dense forests.
 In Sumatra, there is also no such big victims as bears hunted by Siberian tiger.